Harold Ramirez Preview, Player Props: Rays vs. Twins

 - In 62.6% of his 107 games this season, Ramirez has picked up at least one hit.
 He's also had 29 multi-hit games.

-- Ramirez has picked up an RBI in 37.4% of his games this year, with more than one RBI in 14.0% of his games.
-He has also driven in three or more runs in two contests.
+- Ramirez has had at least one RBI in 37.4% of his games this season (40 of 107), with two or more RBI 15 times (14.0%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.